-This, the 5th International Symposium on Sustainable Minerals '18, is organised by MEI in consultation with Prof Markus Reuter and is sponsored by ZEISS.
-Media sponsors are International Mining and the Coalition for Eco-Efficient Comminution (CEEC) are industry advocates.
+This, the 5th International Symposium on Sustainable Minerals '18, was organised by MEI in consultation with Prof Markus Reuter and was sponsored by ZEISS and Outotec.
+Media sponsors were International Mining and the Coalition for Eco-Efficient Comminution (CEEC) are industry advocates.

 - Acid Mine Drainage